DataDog/hiring-engineers/answers.md

 First I enabled the trace-agent with `go/bin/trace-agent`, then in a separate terminal window I navigated to my Flask app and started it with `python dd_flask_app.py`.

-I saw the following outputs from the trace-app:
+* I saw the following outputs from the trace-app:
 ![trace app output](screenshots/tracer_output.png "Trace App Output")

-And my Flask app:
+* And my Flask app:
 ![flask app output](screenshots/flask_app_output.png "Flask App Output")

-Which indicated to me that the tracer had successfully connected to my service, listening for activity.
-I assumed once I wired up the trace agent to my service I would see new analytics appear on the APM docs page as it mentioned checking back there after setup, but I saw no change.
-I hit the
+Which indicated to me that the tracer had successfully connected to my service and was listening for activity.
+I assumed once I wired up the trace agent to my service I would see new analytics appear on the APM docs page as it mentioned checking back there after completing setup, but I saw no change.
+I generated some traces by hitting the
 `http://localhost:5050/` and `http://localhost:5050/api/trace` endpoints a couple times and checked back on the dashboard.
 Sure enough, there was a **Trace Search & Analytics** tab listing my Flask app.
-I then continued onto documenting the various analytics ahead.
+I then continued onto documenting the requested analytics ahead.

 * Created a [screenboard](https://p.datadoghq.com/sb/6417246f3-6ec7b41faf9c7dac9fc3c825176756a6) with both APM and infrastructure metrics:
 ![apm screenboard](screenshots/APM_Infrastructure_Screenboard.png "APM Screenboard")